Kmeakin/walrus-report/src/30-implementation.md

 ### Name resolution {#sec:impl:scopes}
-Any non-trivial semantic analysis over the HIR will require us to be able to *resolve-names*: lookup the entity (if any) that a variable name refers to in a given scope.
+Any non-trivial semantic analysis over the HIR will require us to be able to *resolve names*: lookup the entity (if any) that a variable name refers to in a given scope.
 Since a variable can refer to one of many different named entities (local variables, functions, structs, enums, builtin types and builtin functions), we say that a variable name has a corresponding *denotation*, since